When Is a Skip Link Needed?

 Ensure Keyboard Functionality

-The skip link must be fully functional for keyboard users, allowing them to quickly navigate past repetitive content present in the header or navigating.
+The skip link must be fully functional for keyboard users, allowing them to quickly navigate past repetitive content present in the header or navigation.

 Example: